Bo0sted/phasmophobia-stopwatch-timer/README.md

     - And last but not least a unix timestamp
     - The function that handles this logging can be found [here](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/updatemanager.cpp#L66)

-### Why the log?
-As somebody who takes my own privacy very seriously I would never try to infringe on the privacy of somebody else.
-With that being said I am naturally a curious person, and quite frankly, I think it's really interesting to see roughly how many people use my app and from what parts of the world!
-That is why I designed these logs to be as privacy friendly as possible, and why I am being so transparent about it.

-### Can I disable them?
+### Can I disable the pinging / update checks?
-As of right now since there isn't any public release yet, I haven't gotten around to adding the code that disables it.
-But once I do make an official release, the functionality will be there.
-If you're compiling my code for yourself, you may go to this [line](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/mainwindow.cpp#L332), comment it out and the logging functionality will be completely disabled.
+Since I have't finalized a release yet, the functionality is not there.
+But by the time I post an official release the controls will be there.
+If you're compiling the code for yourself, you may go to this [line](https://github.com/Bo0sted/CrossplatformStopwatch/blob/master/mainwindow.cpp#L332), comment it out (by putting "//" in front of the line) and the logging functionality will be completely disabled.

 # Credits
 [libuiohook](https://github.com/kwhat/libuiohook)